john-itcsolutions/cheirrs/README.md

 `uname -r`

-To downgrade from kernel 5.4.0 to 5.3.0 you `sudo reboot` and as the boot/BIOS is coming up, tap "esc" repeatedly until you can select "advanced options" (ENTER) at the next menu, then, using the arrow keys, select kernel version 5.3.0, and press ENTER.
+To downgrade from kernel 5.4.0 to 5.3.0 you `sudo reboot` and as the boot/BIOS is coming up, tap "esc" repeatedly until you can select "advanced options" (ENTER) at the next (grub) menu, then, using the arrow keys, select kernel version 5.3.0, and press ENTER.

-Also, the gcc compiler version you have as default may not match the version used to actually compile the 5.3.0 sources.
+Also, the gcc compiler version you have as default may not match the version used to actually compile the 5.3.0 sources to a runable kernel image in object code.
 You require gcc version 7.4.0 (for ubuntu-5.3.0-hwe (signed) kernel).

 This is not trivial.
 It involves compiling the compiler from souces, as 7.4.0 is also unavailable as a binary distribution.
 You need to follow https://linuxhostsupport.com/blog/how-to-install-gcc-on-ubuntu-18-04/.